Reed–Frost model: History

 During the 1920s, mathematician Lowell Reed and physician Wade Hampton Frost developed a binomial chain model for disease propagation, used in their biostatistics and epidemiology classes at Johns Hopkins University.
 Despite not having published their results, several other academics have done them in their studies.
 It was not until 1950 that mathematical formulation was published and turned into a television program entitled Epidemic theory: What is it?.

-In the program, Lowell Reed, after explaining the formal definition of the model, demonstrates its application through an experimentation with marbles of different colors.
+In the program, Lowell Reed, after explaining the formal definition of the model, demonstrates its application through experimentation with marbles of different colors.

 The model is an extension of what was proposed by H.E.
 Soper in 1929 for measles.
 Soper's model was deterministic, in which all members of the population were equally susceptible to disease and had the ability to transmit disease.
 The model is also based on the law of mass action, so that an infection rate at a given time was proportional to the number of susceptible and infectious ones at that time.
-It is effective for moderately large populations, but it does not take into account multiple infectives that come into contact with the same individual.
-Therefore, in small populations the model greatly overestimates the number of susceptibles that become infected.
+It is effective for moderately large populations, but it does not take into account multiple infections that come into contact with the same individual.
+Therefore, in small populations, the model greatly overestimates the number of susceptibles that become infected.

 Reed and Frost modified the Soper model to account for the fact that only one new case would be produced if a particular susceptible includes contact with two or more cases.
 The Reed-Frost model has been widely used and served as the basis for the development of more detailed disease propagation simulation studies.